NiNeDelixe/pakku-template/README.md

 ## Features
 - Pakku:
    - Easily control mods and resourcepacks, handling dependendices for you.
+      - Mods can be pulled from Curseforge, Modrinth, and even Github releases!
       - Mods and folders can be easily marked as client or serverside only, or even to [not export at all](https://github.com/ThePansmith/PanPack/blob/cfda140750ebd454094415e32a4f971d49153428/pakku.json#L31C1-L34C10)!
    - Simultaneous Curseforge and Modrinth Modpack Support[^1]
    - Mods can be easily fetched (more on that below)